tewha/tewha.net/_posts/2014/2014-06-09-learn-swift.md

 Let me rewind a few years.
 Apple introduced Automatic Reference Counting, which let the compiler manage its own memory.
 To this day, people continue to suggest you learn manual release/retain (MRR) before using ARC.
 I used MRR for years, and it really didn't help me learn ARC.
 What helped me was understanding the object graph model, which was actually HIDDEN by MRR.
 I think knowing MRR makes it harder to learn ARC.

-So should you learn MRR?
+So should you learn MRR *first*?
 No. You should learn the concepts behind good memory management on iOS — something many programmers never learned under MRR — then apply them to ARC.
-MRR is completely unrelated to this.
-Saying MRR helps is like saying **1+1 = cheese**.
+MRR is mostly unrelated to this.

 To any MRR people who just read this and are shaking their heads: No, you really don't need to know it.
 You and I know that this chunk of code is slow because it's doing extra retains and releases, but the ARC user might instead know it's because they're assigning a strong reference.
 And the funny thing is that's probably a better way to think of it.

 And none of this is to suggest that's not to say people it isn't helpful to learn MRR.
-MRR offfers a better perspective on some concepts, such as [__autoreleasing, bridge casts, precise lifetime, consumed parameters](https://alpha.app.net/jws/post/32225169).
-But I'm not at all convinced you need to learn MRR *first*, because I think the ARC concepts are *generally* more useful for a 5,000 foot view of what's going on.
+MRR offfers a better perspective on some concepts, such as [`__autoreleasing`, bridge casts, precise lifetime, consumed parameters](https://alpha.app.net/jws/post/32225169).
+But I'm not at all convinced you need to learn MRR first, because I think the ARC concepts are generally more useful for a 5,000 foot view of what's going on.

 ## Swift